evmcnb/quartz/content/Pearls/Cardiovascular Support.md

 ---
-tags:
+tags: [Acute, Anaesthetics, Cardiovascular]
-title: Snippet Template
+title: Cardiovascular Support
 date: 2023-09-27
-date modified: 2025-04-23
+date modified: Wednesday, November 19th 2025, 9:45:47 pm
+date created: Wednesday, November 12th 2025, 11:23:34 am
 ---
-#Acute #Anaesthetics #Cardiovascular

 ## Frank-Starling law

 ![[z_attachments/Frankstar(1).png|575]]

-`The heart will pump all the blood the returns to it`
+`The heart will pump all the blood that returns to it`

 1. When more blood flows back to the heart the ventricles fill with a larger volume of blood. **This stretches the cardiac muscle**.
 2. The increased stretch leads to a greater force of contraction, to a certain point.